Thomas-Pal/kafka-digital-wallet/README.md

 ## Architecture beat-by-beat (what we show live)
 - **NHS event published**: “Prescription issued for Joe” arrives in RAW (red) topic.
-- **Caseworker requests access**: A consent request appears in the wallet (mobile-style UI).
+- **Caseworker requests access**: Case card shows “consent request sent”; a consent request appears in the wallet (mobile-style UI).
 - **Citizen approves**: The consent event (purple) is recorded.
 - **Gatekeeper enforces consent**: A VIEW (green) stream is created for DWP/this case/this citizen only.
-- **DWP portal updates**: Caseworker sees only Joe’s prescriptions, minimal fields.
+- **DWP portal updates**: Caseworker sees only Joe’s prescriptions, minimal fields, per-case list with status chips.
 - **Revoke**: Citizen revokes consent; the VIEW stops receiving new events and data ages out automatically.

 Quality bar: topic names contain no PII, minimal payload in VIEW, 7-day retention, wallet-first consent UX, DWP never reads RAW.